Tagrand/fizzbuzz/README.md

 # Pair Programming: Fizzbuzz task #

-This is a makes TDD pair programming task, to build a fizzbuzz programme using TDD (rspec).
+This is a Test Driven Development, pair programming challenge.
+Aim of this task was to build a programme called "fizzbuzz" using TDD in rspec.

+The program prints out "fizz" if divisible by 3 and "buzz" if divisible by 5.
+On top of that it would have to printout "fizzbuzz" if divisible by both numbers.

+This was a great way to practise work in pairs and ease our way into a TDD mindset.